ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-les.md

 sort_key: C
 ---

-The `les` API allows you to manage LES server settings, including client parameters and payment settings for prioritized clients.
+The `les` API is for managing LES server settings, including client parameters and payment settings for prioritized clients.
 It also provides functions to query checkpoint information in both server and client mode.

 * TOC
 {:toc}